 Interestingly, it’s often people who are hard workers, high achievers and perfectionists who are most likely to feel like frauds — including many doctors, lawyers, academics and celebrities.
 “Even Einstein once said that he thought his research got way more attention than he thought it deserved,” Dr. Albers says.

 - At work: People with an imposter mindset often attribute their success to luck rather than their own abilities and work ethic, which could hold them back from asking for a raise or applying for a promotion.
-They might also feel like they have to overwork themselves to achieve the impossibly high standard they’ve set.
+They might also feel like they have to overwork themselves to achieve the impossibly high standards they’ve set.

 Feelings of self-doubt can stir up a lot of fear, anxiety and stress.
 Studies have suggested imposter syndrome can lead to a drop in job performance and job satisfaction while increasing burnout.
 It’s also been linked to anxiety and depression.

-Tips on how to overcome imposter syndrome
+How to overcome impostor syndrome

 Overcoming imposter syndrome starts with recognizing your own potential and taking ownership of your achievement.
 Dr. Albers offers these suggestions:

-- Stop comparing: Focus on measuring your own achievements instead of holding them up against others’.
+Focus on measuring your own achievements instead of holding them up against others’.
 Comparing your own life to a carefully curated influencer’s social media feed, for example, is a trap for feeling like you don’t measure up.

-- Turn imposter syndrome on its head: Remember that smart, high-achieving people most often deal with imposter syndrome.
-So the very fact that you recognize it in yourself says a lot about you.
+Turn imposter syndrome on its head: Remember that smart, high-achieving people most often deal with imposter syndrome.
+So, the very fact that you recognize it in yourself says a lot about you.
 “True imposters don’t have this feeling,” Dr. Albers states.
 Let that be motivation to continue pushing forward.

 Self-doubt can be paralyzing.
 But now that you know how to recognize and deal with these feelings, you can make efforts to move forward instead of getting stuck in the imposter cycle.